 Student Records Policy

-AFU University has specific guidelines concerning the release of information and the student's privileges to inspect and review their own educational records.
-The university maintains various student records and documents academic progress as well as record interactions with University staff, Faculty, and officials.
-Copies of this policy are kept mainly at the admission office, in addition it is available at the Registrar's Office, and are published in the university’s relevant documents.
+Al Falah University has specific guidelines concerning the release of information and the student’s privileges to inspect and review their own educational records.
+The university maintains various student records and documents academic progress as well as records interactions with university staff, faculty members, and officials.
+Copies of this policy are kept mainly at the admission and registration office, and are published in the university’s relevant documents.

 To ensure continuous maintenance of student records, an additional set of the records is stored in a secure location, in a fireproof cabinet, as well as special security measures to protect and back up computer-generated and stored records.